 The business is winding down for the holidays and actors are booking flights home, pulling money together for gifts, and strategically sending holiday cards and emails to casting directors, agents and managers.
-The Connecticut school massacre is troubling us all, bringing us to a screeching halt in a ridiculous rush towards the holiday break.
-This is a time of reflection.
+There’s a ridiculous rush towards the holiday break.
+The holidays are a time of reflection.
 Of family, friends, and food.
 While it’s a welcome change from your career-driven focus, it’s also a hectic, emotionally-charged time that can offer us some real challenges.
 So here are some ways to keep you joyful, sane, and even prosperous during this holiday season.

 1. Acknowledge the Big Feelings that come up.

 If you’re an actor, you’re probably hyper-sensitive.
 You’ve got big feelings.
-It seems like everything is emotionally heightened this time of year and you can feel like you’re on an emotional roller-coaster.
-Certainly with recent events (Hurricane Sandy, Connecticut…), feelings are even more amplified.
-The expectation of merriment, bliss, New Year’s resolutions weighs heavily and doesn’t make a whole lot of sense after what happened at Sandy Hook Elementary.
+It seems like everything is emotionally heightened this time of year and you can feel like you’re on an emotional roller coaster.
+Certainly with the division and fear in the world, feelings are even more amplified.
 The extra money you have to spend on flights, gifts, etc is a source of anxiety.
 The increased sugar intake jacks your emotions up only to send them crashing down.
 And then there’s your family (more on that).
 It’s all enough to drive a hyper-sensitive person insane.
-In order to get through it, it’s crucial to check in with yourselves amidst all this emotional craziness.
+In order to get through it, it’s crucial to check in with yourselves amidst all this emotional whirlwind.
 Ask yourself how you truthfully feel.
 Write it if you can.
 And remember that feelings come and go.
 Big feelings will move and get smaller in time.
 Don’t react in the moment as you would in your work.
 Breathe!

-Commercials are in our faces, loudly selling jewelry, cars and smartphones, most often things we can’t afford The media- advertisers in particular- forces us to examine our own lives relative to those they portray and we rarely measure up.
-CNN is delivering horrific information on the shootings 24/7.
-There’s not enough time or money to get everyone a gift in time, our family members have conflicting agendas, the kids won’t trim the tree (even though they insisted you get one).
+Commercials and social media ads are in our faces, loudly selling jewelry, cars, diets and smartphones, most often things we can’t afford.
+The media- advertisers in particular- forces us to examine our own lives relative to those they portray and we rarely measure up.
+There’s not enough time or money to get everyone a gift in time, our family members have conflicting agendas, the weeks are moving fast.
 Everyone’s tweaked.
-Stop.
+So… Stop.
 Be aware of the impact of it all.
 Do the work of finding your generosity of spirit.
-Cultivate empathy for everyone who’s stressed – on the road, in the malls, at home, across the country (or even farther away.)
-Now is the precise time to embrace the people you love.
+Cultivate empathy for everyone who’s stressed – on the road, in the malls, at home, across the country (or even farther away).
+Now is the precise time to work at understanding and embracing the people you love.
 And those you don’t.
 Act from a place of generosity.

-3. Let go of expectations (giving and receiving gifts, what things are supposed to look like, how big the tree…) and allow yourself to discover what wonderful things may happen.
+Let it all be what it will be.
 See the beauty of both the holiday things that might move you and the vulnerability around you.
 Celebrate what’s right in front of you.

-Give gifts of the heart.
+Try giving gifts of the heart.
 The best gifts are ones created or bought with your heart, whatever that means to you.
 It will ultimately mean a lot more to your friends and family.
-Let go of what’s “supposed” to be, and spend your time, energy and money on giving something personal, something emotional.
+Let go of what’s “supposed” to be and spend your time, energy and money on giving something personal, something emotional.
 And then let them experience it however they will.
 It can be so much more than a chore or a check-list.
 It can connect you to the people you care about.

 4. Be ready for the questions from family and friends back home.

 When you go back to your proverbial village for the holidays, everyone wants to know how far you’ve come and what you’ve accomplished along the way.
 “So, you been in anything big lately?”
-“Can’t you get on that NCIS show?”
-“You meet any celebrities out there?”
+“Hey, you should try to get on that ‘This is Us’ show,” “You meet any celebrities out there?”
 The reason why we find those questions offensive is because they assume a narrow definition of success; a definition that most of us don’t sustain consistently and many of us don’t achieve at all.
-We all want to be the local boy or girl who made good and impressed our family and friends back home.
-But aside from the tangible evidence that standing beside Mark Harmon on NCIS gives them, what we have to offer probably won’t be understood by most folks as success.
+We all want to be the local kid who made good and impressed our family and friends back home.
+But aside from the tangible evidence of appearing on Mom’s TV, what we have to offer probably won’t be understood by most folks as success.